Should you see it: Absolutely. 10/10.

 IMDB Synopsis: Jong-su bumps into a girl who used to live in the same neighborhood as him, who asks him to look after her cat while on a trip to Africa.
 When back, she introduces Ben, a mysterious guy she met there, who confesses his secret hobby.

-Unfortunately, US audiences didn’t have a lot of exposure to 2018’s Burning, the South Korea export from incredible director Lee Chang Dong.
-But now that the film is on Netflix, US audience goers can finally view this brilliantly layered film that meditates on classism, toxic masculinity, restless youth, and isolation.
-The film is a slow burn, taking nearly two-and-a-half hours to come to its climactic conclusion, but it’s in service to the characters.
-As each suspicious look, jealous turn, or social vignette passes, the viewer is further enveloped by and invested in this world and its characters.
+Unfortunately, US audiences didn’t have a lot of exposure to 2018’s Burning, the South Korea export from director Lee Chang Dong.
+But now the film is on Netflix, so US audiences can finally view this deceptively layered film that meditates on classism, toxic masculinity, restless youth, and isolation.
+The film is a slow burn, taking nearly two-and-a-half hours to come to its climactic conclusion, but it’s all in service to the characters.
+As each suspicious look, jealous turn or social vignette passes, the viewer is further enveloped by and invested in this world.
 They mystery is thinly veiled—especially if you have familiarity with the loose source material, Barn Burning by Haruki Murakami—but after 148 minutes it’s not the plot that devastates; it’s having lived with the three main characters and finding out how their paths diverge.

-Highlights: The four minute one-shot of Hae-Mi stripping and dancing stoned to Miles Davis in the sunset is one of the most visually arresting scenes you’ll see in the last decade.
+Highlights: The four minute one-shot of Hae-Mi stripping and dancing while stoned to Miles Davis in the sunset is one of the most visually arresting scenes you’ll see from the decade.

 MVP: Steven Yuen.
 Most of America knows him from The Walking Dead or Bong Joon Ho’s Okja (also on Netflix), but his turn as a young, upper class playboy with a hint of darkness is truly remarkable.
-Snubbed at the Oscars.
+Snubbed.